iron0012/tdhopper.com/content/articles/2017-04-13-towards-reducing-distractions-while-working.md

 ### Working from Home

-Working in an office, especially an open-floor plan office, is disasterous for staying focused.
+Working in an office, especially an open-floor plan office, is disastrous for staying focused.
 DeMarco and Lister wrote about this in [Peopleware](http://amzn.to/2px5PGj) 30 years ago, and yet open offices are the norm for startups today.

 I'm much more productive by working from home in my quiet office or on my back patio.
 I'm finally able to spend my time thinking about hard problems rather than ways of silencing Constant Throat Clearer or Perpetual Annoying Laugher.